Director – Stephanie Spray

 Project Specialist – Tasnim Boufelfel

 Tasnim Boufelfel is a filmmaker born in the Sonoran Desert and currently based in Los Angeles, California.
 Her work explores the poetry of the human experience, magnifying the intimate and the everyday as spiritual.
-Memory—both personal and collective—serves as a central theme in her films, functioning as an archive that bridges past and present.
+Memory—both personal and collective—serves as a central theme in her films, functioning as a way to archive undocumented histories.
 Tasnim’s visual storytelling is driven by a fascination with cinema’s transformative power, an alchemical process that imagines new worlds and possibilities.

 Her films have been showcased at festivals and online platforms, such as Palm Springs International Film Festival, Paris Independent Film Festival, and Sixteen Film Institute.
 Tasnim earned a BFA in Film & Television from the University of Arizona, where she was awarded Best New Filmmaker in 2019.
 She also has a background in education, having designed and facilitated healing-based filmmaking workshops at ArtworxLA for alternative education youth.